radix07/m2m_obs/README.md

 # pgsicom
 SICoM Frontend

-Frontned web interfaces to Etherios Cloud backend.
-Allows remote monitoring and adjument of numerous control systems in the field.
+Frontned web interface to Etherios Cloud backend.
+Allows remote monitoring and adjument of numerous PECoS control systems in the field.